Autumn Quinoa w/ Squash (1-Pan Side Dish!)

 Instructions

-- Add the celery, sage, and an additional ¼ teaspoon salt.
+- Add the celery, sage, and ¼ teaspoon of salt.
 Sauté an additional 3-5 minutes, stirring occasionally.

-- Add the cranberries, quinoa, stock, and an additional 1 teaspoon salt, stirring to combine.
+- Add the cranberries, quinoa, stock, and remaining 1 teaspoon of salt, stirring to combine.
 Taste for seasoning and add additional salt to taste.

 - Cover, bring to a boil, then reduce heat to low.
-Simmer on low, covered, for 25-30 minutes or until all the liquid has absorbed and the quinoa is cooked through.
+Simmer, covered, for 25-30 minutes or until all the liquid has absorbed and the quinoa is cooked through.

 Hi!
 This looks delicious.
 Can’t wait to try it.
 How many servings would you say one pan provides when used as a side dish?